clykins90/photo_report/README.md

 - Serverless functions for backend API endpoints
 - Configured with vercel.json for proper path rewrites and build settings

+#### Vercel Configuration
+The application uses a specific Vercel configuration to handle both the frontend SPA and backend API:
+- Backend server runs as a serverless function
+- Frontend is built as a static site
+- API routes are directed to the backend server
+- SPA routing is preserved for frontend navigation

+To troubleshoot deployment issues:
+1. Check that `/api/*` routes are correctly routed to the backend server
+2. Ensure static assets are properly served from the frontend build
+3. Verify that SPA routes fall back to index.html
+4. For 405 Method Not Allowed errors, check the routes configuration in vercel.json

 ## Features

 - **User Authentication**: Secure login and registration system with JWT